Qualys/TotalCloud/FlexScan/CloudPerimeterScan/Bash/README.md

-Here is a README file for the provided Bash script:

-# Connector Scan Script
+# On Demand Cloud Perimeter Scan for CSPM Connectors

-This script automates the process of scanning connectors for different cloud providers using the Qualys API.
+This script automates the process of carrying out an perimeter scans on the public facing assets discovered via connectors for different cloud providers using the Qualys API.
 It supports Google Cloud Platform (GCP), Amazon Web Services (AWS), and Microsoft Azure.

 ## Prerequisites